UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 - Customers will need to monitor the Usage Meter to ensure that data is not missing or that the meter has not failed.
 If there is an issue, it is the responsibility of the customer to resolve this issue or raise a service request to seek assistance.

 - It is the customer's responsibility to update the Usage Meter when required when a new version is provided by UKCloud.
-The customer will be advised as to when the update must be implemented and this may be a requirement for the reporting to be accurate.
+The customer will be advised as to when the update must be implemented, and this may be a requirement for the reporting to be accurate.

 - It is the customer's responsibility to add new products to the Usage Meter so that usage is collected.